 One in five GP appointments focus on wider social needs, rather than acute medical issues.
-In areas of high deprivation, many GPs report they spend significant time dealing with the consequences of poor housing, debt, stress, loneliness, and physical inactivity.
-Traditional health interventions are not the most appropriate or effective response for supporting people in these circumstances.
+In areas of high deprivation, many GPs report that they spend significant amounts of time dealing with the consequences of poor housing, debt, stress, loneliness, and physical inactivity.
+These factors are not amenable to traditional health interventions.

 Social prescribing presents the NHS and local authorities with an opportunity to help people make use of existing community services, resources and facilities which can help them manage or overcome these social factors.